shrinerb/shrine/doc/plugins/processing.md

 end
 ```

-The `processing` plugin simplifies this by allowing us to declaratively define
+The [`processing`][processing] plugin simplifies this by allowing us to
-file processing for specified actions.
+declaratively define file processing for specified actions.

 ```rb
 plugin :processing